 Editing instructions for 1080 and 1081

-(11ah)A QoS STA shall update its MIB attributes that correspond to fields in an EDCA Parameter Set element within an interval of time equal to one beacon interval after receiving an updated EDCA parameter set.
-QoS STAs update the MIB attributes and store the EDCA Parameter Set update count value in the QoS Info field.
-(11ah)An S1G STA shall update its MIB attributes that correspond to fields in an EDCA parameter Set element if its STA type is indicated by the STA Type subfield contained in the received EDCA Parameter Set element (see 10.62 (S1G flow control(11ah))).
+(11ah) A QoS STA, on receiving an updated EDCA Parameter Set element, should update the dot11EDCATable as soon as pratical in the implementain but shall update the dot11EDCATable within an interval of time equal to one beacon interval.
+QoS STAs update the dot11EDCATable and store the EDCA Parameter Set update count value in the QoS Info field.
+(11ah)An S1G STA shall update its dot11EDCATable if its STA type is indicated by the STA Type subfield contained in the received EDCA Parameter Set element (see 10.62 (S1G flow control(11ah))).
 An AP may change the EDCA access parameters by changing the EDCA Parameter Set element in the Beacon frame, Probe Response frame, and (Re)Association Response frame.
 However, the AP should change them only rarely.
 A QoS STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of all Beacon frames to determine whether the STA is using the current EDCA Parameter Values.
 If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the QoS STA shall query the updated EDCA parameter values by sending a Probe Request frame to the AP.